Selective Disk Bispectrum: A Complete and Rotation Invariant Image Descriptor: Theory: The Selective Disk Bispectrum and Its Inversion

 \subsection{Numerical Approximation of The Selective Disk Bispectrum and Its Inversion}

-To further reduce the time complexity of the selective bispectrum, we propose leveraging a recent numerical approximation of the DH coefficients \citep{fast_dhcs_2023} which computes the disk harmonic transform in $O(L^2 \log L)$.
-This yields the following result:
+To further reduce the time complexity of the selective bispectrum, we propose leveraging a recent numerical approximation of the DH coefficients \citep{fast_dhcs_2023} that computes the disk harmonic transform with time complexity $O(L^2 \log L)$ instead of $\mathcal{O}(L^3)$.
+This yields the following result.

 \begin{proposition}[Complexity of the selective disk bispectrum] Denote $L \times L$ the size of the image, $m$ the number of DH coefficients.
 The time complexity of the approximate selective disk bispectrum is $O(L^2 \log L + m)$. \end{proposition}